poorsquinky/resume/resume.md

 * Enabled dozens of development teams to self-manage AWS infrastructure by leading platform migration and architecture modernization initiatives
-* Saved over a million dollars in annual expenses by managing cloud cost reduction efforts and closing multiple data centers
+* Saved millions of dollars in annual expenses by managing cloud cost reduction efforts and closing multiple data centers
 * Expanded Application Delivery operations and scope by recruiting and leading a diverse and multiregional team of 15 first-class engineers